PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 The current stable (1.6 as of writing) had multiple back-ends namely Xaudio2, DirectSound, PortAudio, WaveOut.
 DirectSound was being a buggy mess to maintain, WaveOut wasn't much better, PortAudio was fine and Xaudio2 was de facto standard on the Windows side.
 Now Cubeb replaces PortAudio as its successor and keep Xaudio2 as a back-up.
 Keep in mind in Cubeb the latency slider states 100ms in the GUI but isn't exactly true as it automatically uses a very low latency automatically based on your system:

 Best Case:

-(Cubeb) Minimum latency: 10.00 ms (480 audio frames)
+(Cubeb) Minimum latency: 10.00 ms (480 audio frames) Worst Case:

-Worst Case:

 (Cubeb) Minimum latency: 25.00 ms (1200 audio frames)

 If it's above 25.00 ms you either have a computer issue like corrupt drivers or your computer is far too weak.

 Xaudio2 can't handle the same low latency that Cubeb has without bad skipping and warping even on better systems.
 I hope you guys like the sound.
-How timeskipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years essentialy means 0.1 seconds delays.
+How timeskipping actually works is that you see the first video frame and the sound comes after the targeted sound latency, which for years essentially means 0.1 seconds delays.

 {{< progress/github-link prNums="5238" title="Rename ConfigSoundtouch.cpp to ConfigSoundTouch.cpp" authors="xantares" >}}